emilyyiip/outages/README.md

 We decided to check for accuracy parity at different times of the year.
 To do this, we decided to compared the model accuracy between January and August.

-Null Hypothesis: The absolute difference in model accuracy between January and August is due to random chance.
+**Null Hypothesis**: The absolute difference in model accuracy between January and August is due to random chance.
 The model does not perform differently across these months.

-Alternative Hypothesis: The absolute difference in model accuracy between January and August is statistically significant.
+**Alternative Hypothesis**: The absolute difference in model accuracy between January and August is statistically significant.
 The model performs different across these months.

 To test this hypothesis, we used a permutation test with a p value of 0.05.